douglasichen/rubiks-cube-solver-rl/README.md

 A reinforcement learning project that trains a Deep Q-Network to solve a 2x2x2 Rubik's cube using PyTorch.
 The agent learns through curriculum learning, starting with simple scrambles and progressively tackling more complex cube configurations.

-## Overview

-This project implements a Deep Q-Network (DQN) agent that learns to solve a Rubik's cube through reinforcement learning.
-The cube is represented as a 2x2x2 configuration with 6 faces, and the agent learns to perform the optimal sequence of moves to return the cube to its solved state.

-## Algorithm Approach

-The project uses a curriculum learning strategy where the agent trains on progressively more difficult scrambled cubes.
-This approach mimics human learning - starting with simple problems and gradually increasing complexity.

 ### Key Algorithm Components

 **Progressive Difficulty Training**: The algorithm controls the number of random moves `n` used to scramble the cube from its solved state.
 As training progresses, `n` increases, making the problem more challenging and allowing the agent to build solving capabilities incrementally.